 Every evening, the supertrees in the Gardens come alive with all the solar energy they save up during the day.
 As the Garden Rhapsody takes off in the form of a sound and light show, the supertree grove becomes a spectacle of electrifying colours that embed against the night sky.

 Experience community bonding

 Gardens by the Bay lend belongingness a different definition as it encourages community bonding.
 On any day, you will find Singaporeans enjoying a picnic or just chatting away in one of the outdoor gardens, or near the waterfront promenade.
 The idea is to keep the sense of community alive by giving people the space to meet and bond.

-What to expect at Gardens By The Bay
+What to Expect at Gardens By The Bay Singapore

 1. The Conservatories